lichtara/lichtara-publications/articles/2025/expanded-co-authorship/zenodo/README.md

 ## License and Governance

-This work is governed by the **Lichtara License v4.1 — Structural Living License**.
+This Work is governed by the **Lichtara License v4.1 — Structural Living License**.
 Use, access, implementation, distribution, or derivation of this Work implies acceptance of the License within the limits of the layer effectively accessed.

 The Lichtara System is a governed living System.